ansible/ansible/docs/docsite/rst/reference_appendices/general_precedence.rst

 Any command-line option will override any configuration setting.

+When you type something directly at the command line, you may feel that your hand-crafted values should override all others, but Ansible does not work that way.
+Command-line options have low precedence - they override configuration only.
+They do not override playbook keywords, variables from inventory or variables from playbooks.

+You can override all other settings from all other sources in all other precedence categories at the command line by  :ref:`general_precedence_extra_vars`, but that is not a command-line option, it is a way of passing a :ref:`variable<general_precedence_variables>`.

 At the command line, if you pass multiple values for a parameter that accepts only a single value, the last defined value wins.
 For example, this :ref:`ad-hoc task<intro_adhoc>` will connect as ``carol``, not as ``mike``::

       ansible -u mike -m ping myhost -u carol